Shamilkv34/book/nostarch/chapter05.md

-Note that the struct update syntax uses `=` like an assignment; this is because it moves the data, just as we saw in “Variables and Data Interacting with Move” on page XX.
+Note that the struct update syntax uses `=` like an assignment; this is because it moves the data, just as we saw in “Variables and Data Interacting with Move” on page 64.
 In this example, we can no longer use `user1` after creating `user2` because the `String` in the `username` field of `user1` was moved into `user2`.
 If we had given `user2` new `String` values for both `email` and `username`, and thus only used the `active` and `sign_in_count` values from `user1`, then `user1` would still be valid after creating `user2`.
-Both `active` and `sign_in_count` are types that implement the `Copy` trait, so the behavior we discussed in “Stack-Only Data: Copy” on page XX would apply.
+Both `active` and `sign_in_count` are types that implement the `Copy` trait, so the behavior we discussed in “Stack-Only Data: Copy” on page 68 would apply.

 ### Using Tuple Structs Without Named Fields to Create Different Types